abuehl/abuehl.github.io/_posts/2025-09-17-even-more-auto.md

 is performed, as Sy Brand explains it in-depth in a blog posting of 2018 ( ["Guaranteed Copy Elision Does Not Elide Copies"](https://tartanllama.xyz/posts/guaranteed-copy-elision/)).

-So, C++17 gaurantees that there are no copies involved when using this style.
+So, C++17 guarantees that there are no copies involved when using this style.
 Compilers already elided temporaries long before that, but it was not required by the standard.
 In C++17 there aren't any copies any more that would need to be elided.
 This `auto` style is guaranteed to be 100% equivalent.